looker-open-source/sdk-codegen/docs/rationale.md

 Clearly, this would not be a pleasant way to make SDK calls.

-To make Typescript coding more enjoyable, methods that have more than one optional parameter (or two, if the body parameter is also present but optional), a `Request` structure is created that supports the sparse assignment of arguments.
-Thanks to the `IRequestSearchLooks` interface generated for Typescript, `search_looks` can be called like this:
+To make TypeScript coding more enjoyable, methods that have more than one optional parameter (or two, if the body parameter is also present but optional), a `Request` structure is created that supports the sparse assignment of arguments.
+Thanks to the `IRequestSearchLooks` interface generated for TypeScript, `search_looks` can be called like this:

 ```typescript
 looks = await sdk.search_looks({fields: 'id,title,description'})